 It’s never been more important for your business to be online.
-While retail sales in Canada fell considerably in April due to COVID-19, online sales totalled $3.4 billion – an increase of 120% versus the same month last year.
+While retail sales in Canada fell considerably in April due to COVID-19, online sales totaled $3.4 billion – an increase of 120% versus the same month last year.
 And that doesn’t even include Canadians shopping at Amazon.*

 Your online presence can be defined as how easy it is for customers and prospects to find you online.
 A strong presence will help you build your reputation, increase awareness for your business, and get your products and services in front of consumers who are searching for what you sell.

 Taking your business online – or improving your online presence – is one of the most important investments you can make in your business right now.
-Even if resources are tight, you can still get started – although as the following steps will show, allocating time, money and people to do it right will pay off.
+Even if resources are tight, you can still get started – although as the following steps will show, allocating time, money, and people to do it right will pay off.

-Here is a step-by-step guide to help you get online, turn your website into an e-Commerce engine, and drive traffic to both your online and offline locations.
+Here is a step-by-step guide to help you get online, turn your website into an e-commerce engine, and drive traffic to both your online and offline locations.

 Getting Online: Where Do I Start?

 If you already have a website, feel free to jump to the next section.
 Even if it’s not the greatest site right now, sprucing up what you already have can be better than starting from scratch.
 According to Brian Garside, Chief Strategist at NorthIQ Inc., if you have something online today, you’re already ahead of the curve.
 “When you create a new site from scratch, it takes some time for Google to rank you.
 Adding e-Commerce to an existing site is better than starting a whole new URL,” he says.

 Having said that, you have to start somewhere.
 And if you’re not online yet, now is the time.
 Here’s how to begin.